 Accessing Small-Area Projections

-NCES is in the process of developing a user-friendly website to allow easy access to the small-area projections.
-The website will include the percentage of adults at the lowest level of literacy (i.e., adults who were placed at Below Basic in prose literacy as well as those who did not take the assessment because of the language barrier).
-The website will also include the estimates and confidence intervals, with explanations provided of their meaning and their limitations—to indicate the level of accuracy a user can expect with these estimates.
+NCES has developed a user-friendly webpage to allow easy access to the small-area projections.
+The webpage includes the percentage of adults at the lowest level of literacy (i.e., adults who were placed at Below Basic in prose literacy as well as those who did not take the assessment because of the language barrier).
+The website also includes the estimates and confidence intervals, with explanations provided of their meaning and their limitations—to indicate the level of accuracy a user can expect with these estimates.